Mayfair Witches: Recurring

 In addition, Madison Wolfe guest stars as Tessa, a young Mayfair cousin of Rowan's, Emma Rose Smith co-stars as Florie, Suzanne's younger sister, while Ian Hoch co-stars as Keith Murfis, a coroner and observer of the Mayfairs who becomes involved with an anti-witch cult.
+In season two, Gabriel Freilich guest stars as the vampire Felix, reprising his role from the second season of Interview with the Vampire.